The Copenhagen Christmas Markets are magical; so we share how you can visit Copenhagen in Winter and explore this festive market.

 Kongens Nytorv is located near Hotel d’Angleterre, in front of Nyhavn, near Memorial Anchor.

-Højbro Square or High Bridge Square is a high street in the middle of Copenhagen that transforms into another fun Copenhagen Christmas Market.
+Højbro Square or High Bridge Square is a high street in the middle of Copenhagen that transforms into one of the more fun Copenhagen Christmas Markets.
 It’s where you will find outlet shops, and incredible restaurants, and at the end of the square is the Stork Fountain.

 When Christmas in Europe kicks in, the square is packed with tables and stalls.
 Locals are selling a variety of snacks and delicious Danish food, which fills up the air with a mouthwatering aroma.